TacBuild/tac-sdk/README.md

       - **`tokensLocked`**: The tokens locked.
     - **`simulationError`**: Any error encountered during the simulation.
     - **`simulationStatus`**: The status of the simulation.
+    - **`suggestedTonExecutionFee`**: Suggested fee (in TON) that should be attached to ensure successful execution on the TON network.
+    - **`minExecutorFeeInTon`**: The minimum required executor fee (in TON) for the transaction to be accepted and executed on the TON side.
     - **`debugInfo`**: Debugging information.
       - **`from`**: The sender address.
       - **`to`**: The recipient address.